 Not long ago I was presented with this handsome mug from Hill Top Cottage at Ealinghearth, by Stephen and Janine Sykes when they showed me around the Ransome’s last home, which they have restored in the Lake District.

 I’ve just discovered that it is possible to buy mugs depicting scenes from the film of Swallows & Amazons (1974).
 This one (above) is quite fun as it resembles the cover of ‘The Making of Swallows and Amazons (1974)’ There are others:

 There are various scenes, but if you want to drink to Captain Flint walking the plank, you can.

 My favourite design shows the film poster of Swallows & Amazons, which comes in two ways.

 There are a variety of other stills from the film to chose from.
 These mugs and other movie merchandise such as mouse-mats, jigsaw puzzles and framed prints can be purchased from StudioCanal, the film’s distributors, who have an online shop.

-Meanwhile, Jago Silver has designed these mugs that are great for camping.
-You can check the size on Jago’s website here.
+Meanwhile, Jago Silver has designed these Expresso mugs that are great for camping.

-Just when I was wondering if there were any more ‘Swallows and Amazons’ inspired mugs, I was sent this beautiful depiction of Hill Top near Haverthwaite, Arthur Ransome’s last house in the Lake District.
+Just when I was wondering if there were any more ‘Swallows and Amazons’ inspired mugs, I was sent this beautiful depiction of Hill Top near Haverthwaite, showing the view Arthur and Genia would have enjoyed in their twilight years.
 Here are two views of the same mug: